The client of your dreams

 3. What are the primary products or services you want to offer?

-It can be helpful to have a niche.
-Maybe you work with high-earning professionals to help them build wealth over decades.
+To serve your ideal client, it can be helpful to focus on a particular set of services.
+Maybe you work well with high-earning professionals to help them build wealth over decades.
 Or perhaps you're especially good at advising retirement plan participants.
 Trusts, equity compensation, debt management, tax planning, education savings—there are so many ways you can make a difference in the lives of your clients.
-When you focus on what you do best, clients can better see the value you deliver, and it's easier for you to know how to reach prospective clients.
+When you focus on what you do best, clients are likely to see the value you deliver, and it's easier for you to know how to reach prospective clients.

 4. What challenges are you particularly good at helping your clients solve?

 Life is complex.
 You can't be everything to everyone.
 But there are probably moments when all of your skills, experience, and intelligence come together in just the right way.
 Maybe you're good at helping big families plan a transfer of wealth or understand how difficult it can be to make financial decisions after the death of a loved one.
-The more you can build your practice around these moments, the more loyal your clients will be.
+The more you can build your practice around these moments, the more loyalty you can likely expect from your clients.

 5. What do your clients value most about working with you?